Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: function integral method: results

 Here the polynomial $Y_p(1,1)=Y_p(1,1;z)$ is defined in \eqref{eq:Ypolynomial} with $\lambda=n$, $\zetta$ is the vector of zeros of the polynomial ${Q}_{m}(a,b,c,\f,\m;t)$ defined in \eqref{eq:Qm}.

-Formula \eqref{eq:masterIPD-2} remains valid in the case $m = 0$, if we omit the parameters $\f+\m,$ $\f,$ $\zetta+1,$ $\zetta.$ \end{theorem}
+Formula \eqref{eq:masterIPD-2} remains valid in the case $m = 0$, if we omit the parameters $\f+\m,$ $\f,$ $\zetta+1,$ $\zetta.$ \end{Theorem}

-\textbf{Proof.} Conditions of the theorem imply that transformation (\ref{eq:KRPTh1-1}) holds true.
+\begin{proof} Conditions of the theorem imply that transformation \eqref{eq:KRPTh1-1} holds true.
 This transformation is a particular case of \eqref{eq:generaltrans} if we identify the parameters as follows: $w=1$, $M=1$, $\aalpha=(-n,b,\f+\m)$, $\bbeta=(c,\f)$, $\lambda=n$, $\ddelta=(-n,c-b-m,\zetta+1)$, $\ggamma=(c,\zetta)$, $D=-1$, $u=1$, $v=1$.
 Setting $\a=(d,\hh+\pp)$, $\b=(e,\hh)$ we apply Lemma~\ref{lm:master1} to get

-Application of the summation formula (\ref{eq:IPD11}) to the hypergeometric function on the right hand side completes the proof.
-In the case $m=0$, instead of the Miller-Paris transformation (\ref{eq:KRPTh1-2}) start with the first Euler-Pfaff transformation \eqref{eq:Euler-1}.$ \square$
+Application of the summation formula \eqref{eq:IPD11} to the hypergeometric function on the right hand side completes the proof.
+In the case $m=0$, instead of the first Miller-Paris transformation \eqref{eq:KRPTh1-1} start with the first Euler-Pfaff transformation \eqref{eq:Euler-1}. \end{proof}

 For $r=l=1,$ $\f=(f),$ $\hh=(h),$ $m_1=p_1=1$, $\lambda=n$ by using \eqref{eq:FP-roots} formula \eqref{eq:masterIPD-2} from Theorem~\ref{thm:2} takes the form

 where

 Here $\xi_*$ is the negated root of $Y_1(1,1;z)$ according to \eqref{eq:Y1root} and $\zeta$ is is the root of $Q_1(t)$ according to \eqref{eq:Qm} (see also \cite[p.116]{KRP2014}).
 We further applied \eqref{eq:Y1} to express $Y_1(1,1;0)$.